ViewComponent/view_component/README.md

 Component module names are plural, as for controllers and jobs: `Users::AvatarComponent`

-Provide entire objects if passing more than two attributes from the same object.

 Name components for what they render, not what they accept. (`AvatarComponent` instead of `UserComponent`)

 #### Quick start